Oxule/Syntegra/README.md

 * Just pre-defined in config login/password combinations
 * In fact, everyone WILL be trusted people

-## Project details storage
-**IMPORTANT**

-Every element in project (Services, Endpoints, Schemes, etc.) MUST be contained as one complex json in project entity

 ## Average-case scenario
 ### User A
 1. Login